Tiny 8l potato bags work

 POTATO (LATE) BLIGHT: A problem in warm, humid conditions – grow earlies.
 It’s a disease of the foliage and fruit or tubers of potatoes and tomatoes, caused by Phytophthora infestans.
 Sarpo has the best resistance – very susceptible cultivars are Arran Pilot, King Edward, Majestic and Sharpe’s Express.
 Rescue plants by cutting off affected stems before 25 per cent of the plant have collapsed/turned brown.
-Leave tubers in ground for two weeks for skins to harden, store those that have escaped infection.
+Leave tubers in the ground for two weeks for skins to harden, store those that have escaped infection.
 Destroy all infected matter.

 FUNGAL SPOTTING OF TUBERS: Unsightly, but doesn’t affect taste.
 No remedies available – buy disease-free seed, practise crop rotation and gather as soon as mature.

 SECOND GROWTH: During dry spells in late summer tubers stop growing, starting again after rain, leading to misshapen, split and hollow tubers.
 Grow drought-resistant cultivars.

 VIRUSES: Internal staining of tubers – use virus-free seed potatoes, improve the soil and reduce stress.